decretist/Dissertation/Chapter0/chapter0.md

-Marco."[@noonan_gratian_1979, 171-172] I saw the principal components analysis plot my algorithms had produced as an indirect but compelling classroom sighting of Gratian: seated at a table with his case statements in hand and their lists of question as his syllabus, he harmonized the canons for his students directly out of the formal sources in the form of a pile of books on the table in front of him.
+Marco."[@noonan_gratian_1979, 171-172] I saw the principal components analysis plot my algorithms had produced as an indirect but compelling classroom sighting of Gratian: seated at a table with his case statements in hand and their lists of questions as his syllabus, he harmonized the canons for his students directly out of the formal sources in the form of a pile of books on the table in front of him.